Sandberg says Facebook allows fake news ads from legit accounts

 “The thing about free expression is when you allow free expression you allow free expression” Sandberg said, noting that “we don’t check what people post” and that she doesn’t think people should want Facebook to.

+The linchpin quote of the interview was when Sandberg said “The question is should devisive, political, or issue ads run … our answer is yes, because when you cut off speech for one person, then you cut off speech for all people.”

 The perspective maintains Facebook’s neutrality across the political spectrum and absolves it from being the truth police.
 But it also means that it’s knowingly creating a platform where people can misinform each other.

 That raises the question of how free speech scales to user-generated content sharing networks that lack the curation and editorial oversight of traditional news distribution systems.
 Sandberg dodged Axios editor Mike Allen’s question about whether Facebook is a media company, and wasn’t pressed about how it accepts money for ads like other media companies.

 During her talk, Sandberg also confirmed that Facebook will support congressional investigators probing election interference in their plan to release the Russian-bought ads to the public.
 She said she met with congress yesterday, Facebook is fully cooperating, and that it will provide congress any content investigators want.
 That includes non-ads.
+“A lot of them, if they were run by legitimate people, we would let them run” Sandberg explained.

 She also said targeting information about the ads will be released to the public as well.
 “We have a responsibility to do everything we can do to prevent this kind of abuse” said Sandberg.
 “We’re hoping to set a new standard in transparency in advertising.”